Jordan6794/Ticket-tracker/improvements.md

 - Feedback History display
 - Small design feedbacks : Dashboard Ticket by title ? general stats title ?
 History card title ?
+- Other design feedbacks : New ticket page (and double title remove ?)
 - Do home/login page
 - Change colors of dashboard

 Design:
 - Finish sideNav : improve top of leftNav, just remove margin top? newTicket in nav ? + make responsivity (expand on hover on smaller and hanburger on mobile)
 - Put pie name/title in bold ?
 - Redo ticket feed design : smaller height et less space in between (need like 10ish tickets par page izi) + put project/type in display
 + make un btn see more/edit in the design too, can not only be hover on title text
-- Redesign new ticket (can check design for update ticket)

 Later :
 - Team/assign people to tickets